-Earlier this summer, when I read that Kate Spade and Anthony Bourdain had died by suicide, my first emotion wasn’t sadness.
-It was recognition — a gut-level click of understanding.
+When I read headlines about celebrities who have died by suicide, my first emotion isn’t sadness.
+It’s recognition — a gut-level click of understanding.
 My first thought?
-"I get it, friend."
+“I get it, friend.”

 Is it not kosher to say that in public?
 Good.
 All the more reason to tell the truth.
 Given the rising suicide rates, it’s more important than ever before to spark an honest dialogue — to normalize words like, “I feel desperate.
 I want to die.”